 Why visit Seattle?

 Seattle has a lot to offer.
-Modern architecture, Boeing company, great restaurants and bars, exciting nightlife, beautiful beaches, a variety of seaside, forests and mountains.
+Modern architecture, Boeing company, great restaurants and bars, exciting nightlife, beautiful beaches, a variety of seasides, forests, and mountains.
 It is a perfect place for those who like the hustle of the streets.
-Also nature lovers will find this green city for yourself.
-Seattle is the perfect city for spending a weekend or holidays in it.
-It is also an excellent base to visit Mt Rainier National Park and Olympic National Park, if you can stay longer in the area.
+Also, nature lovers will find this green city for themselves.
+Seattle is the perfect city for spending a weekend or holiday in it.
+It is also an excellent base to visit Mt Rainier National Park and Olympic National Park if you can stay longer in the area.
 So, we’ve put together the perfect itinerary for 3 days in Seattle to help you prepare for your adventure.